-In terms of the above legislation and Municipality must prepare an annual report for each financial year.
+In terms of the above legislation, a municipality must prepare an annual report for each financial year.
 Some of the key purposes of the annual report are:

-To provide a record of the activities of the municipality.

-- To provide a report on performance in service delivery and budget implementation. - To provide information that supports revenue and expenditure decisions made. - To promote accountability to the local community for decisions made.
+- To provide a record of the activities of the municipality. - To provide a report on performance in service delivery and budget implementation. - To provide information that supports revenue and expenditure decisions made. - To promote accountability to the local community for decisions made.

-In preparation for the Annual Report for 2021/2022 the following process will be followed:
+A table below projects the process plan for the preparation of the Annual Report for 2021/2022: